-Inspiration surrounds me in the rustic roads, patchwork fields, plants and animals inhabiting the magical landscape in Montgomery County’s Agricultural Reserve.
+Inspiration surrounds me in the patchwork fields and wooded rustic roads, where plants and animals inhabit the magical landscape in Montgomery County’s Agricultural Reserve.

 The connection starts in my own backyard.
-I live in the shadow of Sugarloaf Mountain, and I've created two Sugarloaf Mountain books inspired by their beauty.
-Hedgerows, meadows, wooded rustic roads, and nearby woodlands connect me to the natural world.
+I live in the shadow of Sugarloaf Mountain, where I researched and created art for two Sugarloaf Mountain books.
+This is a wonderful refuge filled with native plant and wildlife diversity.

-I have taught a variety of workshops at the U.S. Botanic Garden on the Smithsonian Mall, Brookside Gardens, Walden Pond, and in my art studio.
-I enjoy teaching people of all ages, to observe the natural world through art.
-I hold a BFA, a MFA, and a MLA from Washington University in St. Louis, and my professional career emphasizes a melding of environmental consciousness with art applications.
+I share this connection in a variety of Art & Nature workshop locations: The National Bonsai and Penjing Museum, Audubon Naturalist Society, Brookside Gardens, the U.S. Botanic Garden on the Smithsonian Mall, Walden Pond, and in my art studio.
+I enjoy teaching art as a way to observe the natural world.
+I hold a BFA, MFA, and MLA from Washington University in St. Louis.